keitaito/keitaito.github.io/_posts/2017-01-18-hacker-rank-challenge-solution-the-love-letter-mystery.md

 {% gist 7123c5b76a7d2b8fa067bf9123089dfc %}

-I think it's not elegant.
-I could improve it.
+I think my solution is not elegant 😅 I could improve it.

 The solution idea: